Asago, Hyōgo

 Asago (朝来市, Asago-shi) is a city located in northern Hyōgo Prefecture, Japan.
 As of 31 March 2022, the city had an estimated population of 28,971 in 12245 households and a population density of 72 persons per km^{2}.
 The total area of the city is 403.06 sqkm.

 Geography

 Asago is located in the north of Hyōgo Prefecture.
-It is located in the east of Chūgoku Mountains, and the mountains and forests were occupy 93% of the town.
+It is located in the east of Chūgoku Mountains, and the mountains and forests occupy 93% of the town.
 The Maruyama flows from south to north in the town.
 The Tataragi Dam was built across the Tataragi stream, a tributary of the Maruyama.